CrashCortez/vitadock-vlc/README.md

 Here is what you will need for this build.
 ----------
-- Hacked PSVITA Henkaku/enso/h-encore with uvc plugin by xerpi
+- Hacked PSVITA Henkaku/enso/h-encore with [udcd-uvc](https://github.com/xerpi/vita-udcd-uvc) plugin by xerpi

 - 2 hours of your time